 PSYC 103.
 LIFESPAN HUMAN GROWTH & DEVELOPMENT.
 This course will cover human development across the lifespan-from conception to end of life.
 Key theories and research in the domains of physical, socio-emotional and cognitive development will be considered.
 This course is designed to meet the needs of students in nursing and other pre-health majors.
-Psychology majors may not receive credit for PSYC 103 toward their major.
+Psychology majors may not take PSYC 103.
+Students who have earned credit for Psychology 209 or 211 are not permitted to take Psychology 103.
 Semester course, three hours.

 PSYC 201.
 STATISTICAL METHODS.
 This course will examine the mathematical reasoning and methodology underlying decision-making in the sciences.
 Students will develop skills in the analysis and interpretation of data from scientific experiments, enabling them to be informed consumers of the professional literature.
 Topics will include descriptive statistics, probability theory, and inferential statistics.
-Semester course, three hours.
+Students may not receive credit for both Psychology 201 and Statistics 131.